janelia-flyem/buildem/README.md

 The [buildem](https://github.com/janelia-flyem/buildem) repo is a modular CMake-based system that leverages [CMake's ExternalProject](http://www.kitware.com/media/html/BuildingExternalProjectsWithCMake2.8.html) to simplify and automate a complex build process.
 Its goal is to allow *simple*, *modular* specification of software dependencies and automate the download, patch, configure, build, and install process.

-For each version of the buildem repo, we create a *Buildem prefix directory (BPD)* that is specific to OS, compiler, and component versions.
+For each version of the buildem repo, we create a *Buildem Prefix Directory (BPD)* that is specific to OS, compiler, and component versions.
 The BPD can be thought of as a complete build environment (like a user-controlled /usr/local) and will contain bin, lib, include, and other standard directories.
 All automatically downloaded and compiled code will reside in the BPD's src directory.

-Each supported software package or *buildem module* has a separate `.cmake` file in the buildem repo and uses conventions for how to name variables based on the package name.
+Each supported software package has a separate `.cmake` file in the buildem repo and uses conventions for how to name variables based on the package name.

 ## Philosophy of buildem